tjbai/choreo/LOG.md

 | 300                 | 81                                        |
 | 400                 | 80                                        |

+One explanation for why the fine-tuned versions chooses the poisoned branches less—that's all they saw during training!

 | Fine-tuning Samples | Trick Frequency (Out of 800 total votes) |
 | ------------------- | ---------------------------------------- |
 | Baseline            | 435                                      |